Revelation 4:1 “God’s Throne Room in Heaven: The Door That Opens Beyond Time”

 Aren’t those just some of the most beautiful words you’ve ever heard.
 “We will be with the Lord forever.”
 These words are words we want to know, understand, share and find comfort in.
 Especially as we see ourselves living in the times of the signs spoken of by Christ.

 John obviously has no power to make his way up to God’s throne room in heaven.
-But God not only has the power to draw him up to heaven, He’s going to do it in way that very few men have experienced before him.
+But God not only has the power to draw him up to heaven, He’s going to do it in a way that very few men have experienced before him.
 It’s an experience reserved only for believers at a day and time in the near future unknown to us.
 Let’s take a look.

 << Rev. 4 “Intro to the End of the Age” | “John at the Throne in Heaven” Rev. 4:2-6 >>